-The imputed rental value is a notional taxable income.
-It was introduced as part of the federal tax, which was collected as national defense tax during the Second World War.
-Homeowners pay tax on all rental income that they would receive if they were to rent out the property.
+Imputed rental value is a notional taxable income on owner-occupied properties.
+It was introduced as part of the federal tax, which was collected as a defense tax during the Second World War.
+Homeowners pay tax on the rental income that they would receive if they were to rent out the property.

-At first this sounds absurd: Why tax someone for income that they have not received?
+At first this sounds absurd.
+Why pay tax on income that hasn't been received?
 Closer examination shows that the imputed rental value aims to achieve a balance between tenants and homeowners in terms of the taxes they pay.
-This is because those who own a house or apartment usually live more cheaply than if they rented the same property.
-In accordance with Switzerland's solidarity tax system, real estate owners are therefore required to pay more.
+This is because those who own residential property usually live more cheaply than if they rented the same property.
+In accordance with Switzerland's solidarity-based tax system, real estate owners are therefore required to pay more.

-Imputed rental value and tax progression mean that homeowners pay significantly more income tax than tenants.
-At least it seems this way at first glance.
-Real estate owners can actually deduct both mortgage debt and living expenses from their taxes, which makes it attractive to not pay off mortgages but to instead be indebted to the bank.
+Imputed rental value means that homeowners pay significantly more tax than tenants, at first glance at least.
+But real estate owners can also deduct mortgage debt, maintenance costs, and the costs of conservation work on historic buildings from their taxes.
+This makes it attractive to not pay off mortgages but rather to be indebted to the bank.

-All value-preserving expenses may also be deducted from tax.
-Repairs and renovations are classed as value-preserving expenses.
-This does not include any value-enhancing expenses, such as your new luxury kitchen or your new sunroom.
-Thanks to these deductions, the extra tax burden from the imputed rental value is decreased – or under certain circumstances is canceled out entirely.
+All value-maintaining expenses may also be deducted from tax, i.e. repairs and renovations.
+Value-enhancing expenses such as a new luxury kitchen or newly built conservatory are excluded.
+Thanks to these deductions, the extra tax burden from the imputed rental value is decreased – or under certain circumstances canceled out entirely.

-If a homeowner believes that the imputed rental value is too high, they can dispute the calculation.
-Spaces that are unused (because children have moved out, for example) can also lead to a reduction in the imputed rental value.
+If homeowners have the impression that the imputed rental value is too high, they can contest the calculation.
+In addition, rooms that are unused, for example because children have moved out, can lead to a reduction in the imputed rental value.